GeorgeQuantAnalyst/crypto-trading-bootcamp/pages/cryptocurrencies.md

 ### What are most used crypto exchanges?
 There are many cryptocurrency exchanges, but some of the most popular and widely used ones include:

-* Binance: One of the largest and most widely used crypto exchanges in the world, known for its high trading volumes and wide variety of cryptocurrencies available for trading.
+* **Binance**: One of the largest and most widely used crypto exchanges in the world, known for its high trading volumes and wide variety of cryptocurrencies available for trading.

-* Coinbase: One of the most popular exchanges in the US, known for its user-friendly interface and easy buying and selling of cryptocurrencies.
+* **Coinbase**: One of the most popular exchanges in the US, known for its user-friendly interface and easy buying and selling of cryptocurrencies.

-* Kraken: A well-established exchange that is popular among professional traders and offers a wide variety of trading pairs.
+* **Kraken**: A well-established exchange that is popular among professional traders and offers a wide variety of trading pairs.

-* Bitfinex: A Hong Kong-based exchange that is popular for its margin trading and lending services.
+* **Bitfinex**: A Hong Kong-based exchange that is popular for its margin trading and lending services.

-* Gemini: A US-based exchange that is known for its compliance with regulations and its focus on security.
+* **Gemini**: A US-based exchange that is known for its compliance with regulations and its focus on security.

-* Huobi: A Singapore-based exchange that is popular in Asia and offers a wide variety of trading pairs and services.
+* **Huobi**: A Singapore-based exchange that is popular in Asia and offers a wide variety of trading pairs and services.

-* Bittrex: A US-based exchange that is known for its high security and wide variety of trading pairs.
+* **Bittrex**: A US-based exchange that is known for its high security and wide variety of trading pairs.

 These are just a few examples, there are many other exchanges that are popular in different regions and countries and offer different features and services.

 ### What are most used futures crypto exchanges?
 The most used futures crypto exchanges are typically those that offer a wide variety of trading pairs, high liquidity, and advanced trading features such as margin trading and stop-loss orders.
 Some examples of popular futures crypto exchanges include:

-* Binance: One of the largest and most popular crypto exchanges in the world, Binance offers a wide range of trading pairs and advanced trading features such as margin trading and stop-loss orders.
+* **Binance**: One of the largest and most popular crypto exchanges in the world, Binance offers a wide range of trading pairs and advanced trading features such as margin trading and stop-loss orders.

-* BitMEX: A leading crypto derivatives exchange that offers up to 100x leverage on a variety of trading pairs.
+* **BitMEX**: A leading crypto derivatives exchange that offers up to 100x leverage on a variety of trading pairs.

-* OKEx: A crypto exchange that offers a wide range of trading pairs and derivatives trading options such as futures and options.
+* **OKEx**: A crypto exchange that offers a wide range of trading pairs and derivatives trading options such as futures and options.

-* Huobi: A Singapore-based crypto exchange that offers a wide range of trading pairs and advanced trading features such as margin trading and stop-loss orders.
+* **Huobi**: A Singapore-based crypto exchange that offers a wide range of trading pairs and advanced trading features such as margin trading and stop-loss orders.

-* Deribit: A crypto futures and options exchange that offers high leverage and advanced trading features.
+* **Deribit**: A crypto futures and options exchange that offers high leverage and advanced trading features.

 It's important to note that the crypto markets can be highly volatile and trading futures is considered a high risk activity, so it's important to fully understand the risks involved before trading on these exchanges.